DataFire/Integrations/integrations/generated/mailchimp/README.md

           * subscriber_clicks `integer`: The number of unique clicks.
           * click_rate `number`: The number of unique clicks divided by the total number of successful deliveries.
           * ecommerce `object`: E-Commerce stats for a campaign.
-            * total_orders `integer`: The total orders for a campaign.
-            * total_spent `number`: The total spent for a campaign.
-Calculated as the sum of all order totals with no deductions.
-            * total_revenue `number`: The total revenue for a campaign.
-Calculated as the sum of all order totals minus shipping and tax totals.
         * delivery_status [DeliveryStatus](#deliverystatus)
         * _links [HATEOASLinks](#hateoaslinks)
       * snippet `string`